-WE ASKED PREVIOUS CUSTOMERS: DID SOBUR BANISH YOUR HANGOVERS?
+WE ASKED PREVIOUS CUSTOMERS: DID SOBUR GET RID OF YOUR HANGOVERS?

 See the full testimonial here.